PaddlePaddle/Paddle/paddle/fluid/imperative/README.md

 6.1, 5 fulltime, Performance close to Pytorch, can run multi-devices.
 Release Beta.

 8.1, 5 fulltime, Works in general.
-Covert current models to use imperative mode.
+Update existing models.
+Can compile to static graph, support more optimizations.

-12.1, 5 fulltime, Can compile to static graph, support more optimizations.
+12.1 Done.

 # Discussion